d-shaktiranjan/lorin/README.md

 # Lorin - Express Logger

-Lorin is a lightweight and dependency-free logger for Express.js application.
-It logs API requests to the console and stores logs in a file.
+Lorin is a lightweight, dependency-free Express.js middleware for colorful, categorized logging of API requests, with both console output and file storage.

 ## Installation